-As compared to other types of car accidents, people hear the phrase “sideswipe collision” and tend to picture a relatively minor accident.
-In reality, much of the time a sideswipe collision is anything but inconsequential.
+People hear the term sideswipe collision and picture a relatively minor accident.
+In reality, much of the time, a sideswipe is anything but inconsequential.
 Sideswipes can cause significant property damage, of course.
 But worse, they can cause either driver to lose control, leading to secondary collisions, rollovers, and similar catastrophic events.
-Make no mistake: sideswipe collisions can easily leave drivers and their passengers severely or even fatally injured.
+Make no mistake: sideswipe collisions can leave drivers and their passengers with severe or fatal injuries.

 Just What Is a Sideswipe Collision, Anyway?

-A feature of sideswipe collisions that distinguishes them from other Florida auto accidents is that the initial impact in a sideswipe collision tends to have less force behind it than others, such as rear-end, head-on, or T-bone collisions.
+Sideswipe collisions distinguish themselves from other Florida auto accidents because the initial impact in a sideswipe collision tends to have less force behind it than others, such as rear-end, head-on, or T-bone collisions.
 This is why many people picture a sideswipe collision and associate it with cosmetic damage to vehicles, but not necessarily trauma to drivers and passengers.
-For instance, you might picture a scenario in which the driver-side mirrors of two cars passing in opposite directions on a narrow road clip each other.
+For instance, you might picture a scenario in which the driver-side mirrors two cars passing in opposite directions on a narrow road clip each other.

 Common Sideswipe Collisions Scenarios

 We know what a sideswipe collision is.
-Now, let’s explore the driving situations in which they most often occur, with help from a 2003 study from the National Highway Transportation and Safety Administration (NHTSA).
+Now, let’s explore the driving situations where they most often occur, with help from a study from the National Highway Transportation and Safety Administration (NHTSA).

 Sideswipe collisions between vehicles traveling (or pointing) in the same direction tend to occur in one of several basic scenarios.